PWRcoin/PWRcoinClassic/README.md

 sudo chmod 400 powercoin.conf
 ```

 Now you will need to navigate back to the directory where the PWR coin daemon is.
-If you have problems finding the correct location: ``` find /root -iname “powercoind” ```

 Once you are in the proper directory where the daemon is located you are ready to launch again: